isomerpages/moe-sgs/pages/Sec 1 Registration Info Kit for 2026 Sec 1 Students and Parents.md

 do not need to be physically present at school. &nbsp;Should further assistance or clarification be required, parents may contact the school at 6288 9227 or approach staff at the General Office.</p>
+<p>To prepare for the start of your Secondary School journey with us, please:</p>
 <p>(i) complete the following Sec 1 Registration <a href="https://go.gov.sg/26s1sgsregistrationform" rel="noopener nofollow" target="_blank">Form</a> by Monday, 22
 December 2025</p>
 <p>(ii) review the Sec 1 Registration Info-kit below:</p>